-The NPPF advises that Local Planning Authorities should support sustainable rural tourism and leisure developments that benefit rural businesses, communities and visitors and that utilise_use and enrich, rather than harm, the character of the countryside, its towns, villages, buildings and other features.
-The tourism sector plays a vital role in the local economy.
+The NPPF advises that Local Planning Authorities should support sustainable rural tourism and leisure developments that benefit rural businesses, communities and visitors and that utilise and enrich, rather than

-The tourism economy of the Broads is heavily dependent on the quality of the natural environment.-and inappropriate development proposals, including for intensive tourism and leisure uses, are capable of detracting from the special qualities of the Broads upon which tourism relies.
+The tourism economy of the Broads is heavily dependent on the quality of the natural environment and inappropriate development proposals, including for intensive tourism and leisure uses, are capable of detracting from the special qualities of the Broads upon which tourism relies.
 The Sustainable Tourism and Recreation Strategy for the Broads therefore aims to develop, manage and promote the Broads as a high quality sustainable tourism destination, in keeping with its status as an internationally renowned environment.

-The policy directs tourism and recreational development to appropriate locations which have the necessary infrastructure and facilities to support such development as well as and can be accessed by a variety of means of transport.
+The policy directs tourism and recreational development to appropriate locations which have the necessary infrastructure and facilities to support such development as well as can be accessed by a variety of means of transport.
 The settlements of the Broads provide the greatest potential for accommodating additional visitor numbers without detriment to the environment.
 These locations are also amongst the most accessible by public transport.
 Accordingly, to ensure the special qualities of the Broads are protected for future generations while maintaining the economic benefits of tourism, the Authority will support new tourism and recreational development in or adjacent to defined settlements and on existing tourism sites.